 - 10. Connect required cables to the adapter.
 Route cables so that they do not block the flow of air from the fans. - 11.
-If you have another adapter, repeat steps 1 10.
-If you have another option to install, go to that section heading.
+If you have another adapter to install, repeat steps 1 10.
+If you have another option to install, do so at this time.
 Otherwise, complete the rest of the steps in this section. - 12.
 If you have installed a full-length adapter, rotate the front adapter support bracket to the closed (locked) position. - 13.
-Reinstall the rear adapter support bracket; then rotate the bracket to the closed (locked) position.
+Reinstall the rear adapter support bracket; then, rotate the bracket to the closed (locked) position.